 If you’ve seen my previous post “How is baking macaroons like a software project”, then you may remember my rather frustrating experience of doing something without preparation and foreplanning.
 This time, I’ve decided to be more in control and picked a recipe that has been tried and true in our family.
 It was an enjoyable baking activity with eager and confident participation from my kids.
-So I thought it would be appropriate to write a follow-up to the macaroon story – to reflect on satisfaction we can have from running a well-planned project with a strong performing team.
+So I thought it would be appropriate to write a follow-up to the macaroon story – to reflect on the satisfaction we can have from running a well-planned project with a strong performing team.

 To give you some background, we don’t bake regularly – it is often a result of some external drivers.
 It may be a school baking project, a special occasion, extra bananas past their prime that need to be utilized, or a discovery that I forgot to buy snacks.
-So I consider baking a project that requires planning, resources and a scope of work to be defined.
+So I consider baking a project that requires planning, resources and scope of work to be defined.

-Sometimes organizations undertake initiatives that require a change, however they are not called “projects” for various reasons, e.g. when the initiative is using existing resources and “brown dollars” and doesn’t require special budget.
+Sometimes organizations undertake initiatives that require a change, however, they are not called “projects” for various reasons, e.g. when the initiative is using existing resources and “brown dollars” and doesn’t require a special budget.
 Just like official projects, such initiatives and changes are also not always successful and may suffer from delays, unclear requirements, miscommunications and gaps discovered late in the game.

 Implementing any non-trivial change to the business system could benefit from being managed as a project.
 Even if not tracking budget, basic project management practices could help make the change successful.

 - Get stakeholder agreement on scope

 - Ensure all impacted stakeholders are involved or informed